mtuomiko/packlister-backend/README.md

 # Packlister

-Deployed to https://packlister.fly.dev (no functionality yet).
+Deployed to Railway.app at https://packlister-production.up.railway.app (still some deficiencies like no frontend :x)

 ## Modules